How Hypothyroidism Causes Insulin Resistance & How to Prevent It

-Do you feel like it’s impossible to lose weight with Hypothyroidism?
+Do you feel like it’s impossible to lose weight with hypothyroidism?

 It actually isn’t impossible and I will explain how later, but first I need to share a story with you.